 I often write about reluctant writers and their struggles to produce just a few sentences.

 But what do you do with an enthusiastic, highly verbal student who (when left unchecked) scrawls out a 19-page tome?
-How can you encourage this eager child—and her boatload of ideas—while helping her write a more manageable story?
+How can you encourage this eager child—and his boatload of ideas—while helping him write a more manageable story?

 Today we’ll take a look at some strategies for reining in wordy writers.